Wiferpagri/Ecommerce-Customer-Churn-Prediction/install.md

 ## Set up project's module

 To move beyond notebook prototyping, all reusable code should go into the `ecommerce_customer_churn_prediction/` folder package.
-To use that package inside your project, install the project's module in editable mode, so you can edit files in the `ecommerce_customer_churn_prediction` folder and use the modules inside your notebooks :
+To use that package inside your project, install the project's module in editable mode, so you can edit files in the `ecommerce_customer_churn_prediction` folder and use the modules inside your notebooks:

 ```bash
 pip install --editable .